Masha Nazeem: Hygienic Drainage Disposal System

 After hearing a speech from the Railway Minister that warned officials may face punishment if the stench in railway systems was not dealt with, Nazeem invented a high-tech train toilet system.
 The Hygienic Drainage Disposal System was presented to several railway officials and India's then-president A. P. J. Abdul Kalam in 2005.
 Following Kalam's advice, Nazeem patented the invention.

 Flameless seal-maker

 As a teenager, Nazeem witnessed her father melting lac over an open flame.
 Upon her realization that this was potentially dangerous, Nazeem sought to create a better way to safely heat lac for sealing.
 Nazeem invented and patented the flameless seal-maker that heats lac, wax or other seal-making materials using electricity.
 The flameless seal-maker was used at polling booths during the 2011 Assembly polls in Tamil Nadu.

 Masha Innovation Center

-In hometown setup Masha Innovation Center, a research laboratory and workshop, the main this for it is providing free hands on training to help the young inventors to make their ideas to reality, through this Innovation Center she bring lot students ideas in to lime light and convert them in to inventors.
+In her hometown, she setup Masha Innovation Center, a research laboratory and workshop, the main objective is to provide free hands-on training to help the young inventors to make their ideas to reality.
+Through this Innovation Center, she brings student's ideas to attention and converts them into inventors.